chebfun/chebsite/docs/functions/chebfun/svd.md

 ---
-title: """svd"""
+title: "svd"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """svd"""
+function_name: "svd"
-snippet: """Singular value decomposition of a CHEBFUN."""
+snippet: "Singular value decomposition of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- SVD   Singular value decomposition of a CHEBFUN.
+<pre class="help-text"> SVD   Singular value decomposition of a CHEBFUN.
     [U, S, V] = SVD(A) or SVD(A, 0), where A is an array-valued column CHEBFUN with N columns, produces an N x N diagonal matrix S with nonnegative diagonal elements in nonincreasing order, a column CHEBFUN U with N